Valentine’s Day is the time of year when you show those you love that you really “heart” them.

 It takes a little skill to have as little scraps as possible – I don't possess those skills.
 I gifted the hearts and kept all the chocolate-caramel scraps for myself!

-All three desserts are great to make with your kiddos.
+Both desserts are great to make with your kiddos.
 They can gift them to their little classmates – provided they're allowed.
 Adorable baked goods really blow those paper Valentines out of the water.
 Not only are these adorable, Valentine hearts are also delicious AND easy, once you give them a go.

 Do you have any desserts that are a must-make for your sweets?
 Let us know in the comments!